Cory Wong: Equipment

 He uses a variety of other instruments and accessories as well.
 He aims for a clean tone, and often records direct.
 In 2020, Wong collaborated with Neural DSP to create Archetype: Cory Wong, an audio plug-in with three amplifiers and several effects.
 In 2021, the Fender company released Wong's signature model Stratocaster guitar.
+He also developed two signature guitar pedals: The Optimist Dual Overdrive 6 EQ with Jackson Audio and the Wong Press Wah & Volume Pedal with Hotone Audio.